-- 1. practicum supervisor ratings in Psych 832B and Psych 832C reflecting end of year evaluation of students' knowledge and sense of professional identity, professional roles and issues, and ethical behavior (minimum = score of "2" or higher on Professional Skills items 1 -2 and Professional Behavior items 1-7). - 2. evidence of student membership in professional organizations (minimum = membership in one or more relevant professional organizations)
+1. practicum supervisor ratings in Psych 832B and Psych 832C reflecting end of year evaluation of students' knowledge and sense of professional identity, professional roles

-- 3. evidence of student attendance and participation in professional conferences (e.g., NASP, SCPA, APA)(minimum = attendance at one or more professional conferences) - 4. scores on written comprehensive exam question that assesses identity, function, and ethics (minimum = score of "4" or higher).
+- and issues, and ethical behavior (minimum = score of "2" or higher on Professional Skills items 1 -2 and Professional Behavior items 1-7). - 2. evidence of student membership in professional organizations (minimum = membership in one or more relevant professional organizations) - 3. evidence of student attendance and participation in professional conferences (e.g., NASP, SCPA, APA)(minimum = attendance at one or more professional conferences) - 4. scores on written comprehensive exam question that assesses identity, function, and ethics (minimum = score of "4" or higher).

-- 1. internship supervisor ratings of knowledge of identity, function, and ethics (minimum = score of "2" or higher on Professional Skills items 1 -2) - 2. score on PRAXIS Exam addressing ethical, legal, and professional foundations) (minimum = score within or above average range) - 3. student eligibility for license for private practice/certification (minimum = passing score on EPPP licensure examination) - 4. evidence of student membership and participation in professional organizations (minimum = attendance at one or more professional conferences) - 5. self-ratings of knowledge of identity, function, and ethics at exit interview (minimum = score of "2" or higher).
+- 1. internship supervisor ratings of knowledge of identity, function, and ethics (minimum = score of "2" or higher on Professional Skills items 1 -2) - 2. score on PRAXIS Exam addressing ethical, legal, and professional foundations) (minimum = score within or above average range) - 3. evidence of student membership and participation in professional organizations (minimum = attendance at one or more professional conferences) - 4. self-ratings of knowledge of identity, function, and ethics at exit interview (minimum = score of "2" or higher).